When people develop long-standing kidney issues, there is often inflammation involved.

 So if one can stop the chronic inflammation or even prevent its progression, then the health of the individual can be improved and at the same time, the risk of cancers and kidney damage can be lowered.

-Stopping the inflammation in CKD is key
+Stopping the inflammation in Kidney problems is key

-It is important to appreciate that the role of inflammation in chronic kidney disease has been known for several decades.
+It is important to appreciate that the role of inflammation in kidney problems has been known for several decades.
 The molecular aspects of how this process damages the kidney are also well known but what triggers this inflammation is not well understood.
 Besides, not all factors that promote inflammation are known.
-It is believed that in some people there is a genetic predisposition to developing inflammation and chronic kidney disease.
+It is believed that in some people there is a genetic predisposition to developing inflammation and kidney disease.

 However, the evidence is clear that if the inflammation can be arrested or slowed the progression of kidney disease can be halted.
 Thus, several treatment approaches have been developed including changes in lifestyle, use of medications, and in some cases dialysis.

 At the same time, the goal of treatment is to improve nutrition, prevent muscle wasting, and encourage physical activity.

 Unfortunately despite great advances in the treatment of chronic kidney disease, the disorder still continues to result in high mortality and morbidity.
 For those who survive chronic kidney disease and require dialysis, the quality of life can be poor.
 Thus today all efforts are made to prevent the progression of chronic kidney disease.

 What is the role of gut flora in chronic kidney disease and inflammation?